BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 Examples:

+SSH server config: enable X11 forwarding and set X11Display offset if X11 forwarding is not enabled already.
+Therefore, it the config option `X11Forwarding` is not set to `yes` we will do the following changes:
+- set config option `X11Forwarding` to `yes`
+- set config option `X11DisplayOffset` to `10`
 ```puppet
 # enable X11 forwarding for the SSH-server, only if it isn't enabled already
 augeas { 'enable sshd X11 forwarding':